Ramanujan Bigraphs: Simply-transitive Lattices in Unitary Groups

-By Bruhat-Tits theory (see \cite[§2]{Tits1979Reductivegroupsover}), $G_v$ acts simplicially on $\B$ and transitively on its maximal faces (the undirected edges).
-Since $\B$ is a biregular tree we get that $G_v$ acts transitively on the hyperspecial vertices $\B^{hs}\subseteq\B^{0}$, as well as on the non-hyperspecial ones.
+By Bruhat-Tits theory (see \cite[\S2]{Tits1979Reductivegroupsover}), $G_v$ acts simplicially on $\B$ and transitively on its maximal faces (the undirected edges).
+Since $\B$ is a biregular tree it follows that $G_v$ acts transitively on the hyperspecial vertices $\B^{hs}\subseteq\B^0$, as well as on the non-hyperspecial ones.
 For any $x\in \B$, there is an associated subgroup $P_x \leq G_v$, called a \textit{parahoric} subgroup, which is precisely the stabilizer of $x$ in $G_v$ by the work of \cite{Haines2008Parahoric} (see Lemma \ref{lem:parahorics-equiv}).
-If $x \in \B^{1}$, then $P_x$ is called an \textit{Iwahori} subgroup, which is a minimal parahoric.
-For $x \in \B^{0}$, $P_x$ is a maximal parahoric, and if $x \in \B^{hs}$, then $P_x$ is called a hyperspecial maximal parahoric.
-Since $v_0^\#=\Phi^{-1}v_0$, whenever $\Phi\in \wtK$\footnote{This is in fact the case in all the examples which we shall consider, with the exception of the CMSZ lattice (Theorem \ref{thm-simply-transitive}($\CC$)) over $p=2$, which requires extra caution.} $v_0$ itself is a hyperspecial vertex in $\B$.
-As its $G_v$-stabilizer is $G(\mO_{F_v}) = G_v\cap\wtK$, and since $G_v$ acts transitively on $\B^{hs}$, we obtain an identification $\B^{hs}\cong G(F_v)/G(\mO_{F_v})$.
+If $x \in \B^1$, then $P_x$ is called an \textit{Iwahori} subgroup, which is a minimal parahoric.
+For $x \in \B^0$, $P_x$ is a maximal parahoric, and if $x \in \B^{hs}$, then $P_x$ is called a hyperspecial maximal parahoric.
+Since $v_0^\#=\Phi^{-1}v_0$, whenever $\Phi\in \wtK$, $v_0$ itself is a hyperspecial vertex in $\B$.\footnote{This is in fact the case in all the examples which we shall consider, with the exception of the CMSZ lattice (Theorem \ref{thm-simply-transitive}($\CC$)) over $p=2$, which requires extra caution.} As its $G_v$-stabilizer is $G(\mO_{F_v}) = G_v\cap\wtK$, and since $G_v$ acts transitively on $\B^{hs}$, we obtain an identification $\B^{hs}\cong G(F_v)/G(\mO_{F_v})$.